Joachm/imdb_sentiment_analysis/README.md

 # imdb_sentiment_analysis

 Sentiment analysis of IMDB reviews using different neural network architectures.
-Read a brief rapport on the models and results in Description_of_Project_and_Restults.pdf
+Read a brief report on the models and results in Description_of_Project_and_Restults.pdf

 Modules used in the scripts:
 -numpy